dvshnkr/mle/src/linear-models/linear-modeling.md

 The PolynomialFeatures class from scikit-learn helps create higher-order variables from our initial predictors by creating polynomial combinations of all predictors with degree less than or equal to the specified degree, which in this case is 2.

-That is to say, if we start with 3 variables ( $a, b, c$ ), the PolynomialFeatures instance with a specified degree of 2 returns a feature matrix with the following variables when we use the `.fit_transform()` method:
+That is to say, if we start with 3 variables ( $a, b, c$ ), the PolynomialFeatures instance with a specified degree of 2 returns a feature matrix with the following variables when we use the `.fit_transform()` method:<br>
 [ $1, a, b, c, a^2, b^2, c^2, ab, bc, ca$ ]

-You'll notice that one of the variables createed by PolynomialFeatures is the scalar 1.
+You'll notice that one of the variables createed by PolynomialFeatures is the scalar 1.<br>
 This variable now serves the same purpose as the intercept in the model, since it is a scalar and is independent of our original predictors.
-As a result, when we instantiate a LinearRegression model now, we set `fit_intercept=False` since we do not need an intercept in the model.
+As a result, when we instantiate a LinearRegression model now, we set `fit_intercept=False` since we do not need an intercept in the model.<br>
 Indeed, if we do not set this parameter to False, scikit-learn will "learn" the co-efficient of the scalar variable to be 0.

 This model has an RMSE of 1.34, which means that we might have improved on the Lasso model we trained in a previous section by introducing higher order variables and interaction terms.

 On the contrary, this might also mean that what we have managed to do is overfit the data by increasing the complexity of the model, and we have managed to make the model worse.

 Our objective with the model should not be to fit the training data, but to **approximate the true relationship between the predictors and the target variable**.
 Sometimes, this would mean using a linear regression model, and at other times, this would mean using a polynomial regression model.